How much meditation furniture and yoga furniture do you have in your yoga studio or meditation room?

 4. A comfy little Zen tea table with cushions

-Sometimes you don’t want to do yoga or meditate in your yoga studio.
+Sometimes you don’t want to workout or meditate in your studio.
 Sometimes you really just want to sit down with a friend and share some green tea while discussing the latest article that you read here on THE DAILY MEDITATION.

-Once you’ve got your meditation room set and ready to go, you’re going to want to protect the positive energy in the space while keeping negative energy out.
-One piece of meditation furniture that will help you do that is a meditation room divider.
+Once you’ve got your yoga and meditation room set up and ready to go, you’re going to want to protect the positive energy in the space while keeping negative energy out.
+One piece of meditation furniture that will help you do that is a room divider.

 With a beautiful meditation room divider, you’re getting two things: you’re getting a stunning piece of art, and you’re getting a… er… room divider—but that’s great because it will keep negative energy out and positive energy in.

 We’re totally spoiled for choice when it comes to meditation furniture for yoga studios at home.
 There’s just so much of it.
-And not only does it make your meditation space look cooler than The Fonze, it actually helps you to meditate and do yoga too.
+And not only does it make your meditation space look cooler than The Fonze, but it also helps you practise.